Read about the history of the Boyle Street area.

 - YMCA of Northern Alberta (YMCA Edmonton)

 The project also received valuable support and input of the Boyle Street Community League, area residents and other stakeholders.

-The Métis Capital Housing Corporation will be completing its new facility, Renaissance Tower, in the Spring of 2014.
-This facility will offer 90 residential units that are senior-friendly/barrier-free and will cater to the needs of aboriginal people, seniors and people with disabilities.
+Managed by the Metis Capital Housing Corporation, Renaissance Tower offers 90 residential units that are senior-friendly/barrier-free and will cater to the needs of indigenous people, seniors and people with disabilities.

-Phase II is made possible by the continued support of Boyle Street Community League, area residents, funding partners and other stakeholders.
+Phase II was completed in May 2014 and made possible by the continued support of Boyle Street Community League, area residents, funding partners and other stakeholders.

 Read more about Renaissance Tower.

 Mike Holmes from Holmes on Homes and his team were engaged by the Métis Capital Housing Corporation to ensure that phase II provides a quality living environment that meets sustainability and energy reduction targets and can serve as a model for future affordable housing projects.